the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 Consider setting out chairs that have enough space for people in wheelchairs, motorised scooter users, and people who may be accompanied by service dogs to move comfortably.
-If your event is held at a venue where you are unable to alter seating layout, consider reserving seating at the end of rows throughout the venue for people who may need the space, and avoid dedicating an entire row or completely separate seating area for these attendees.
+If your event is held at a venue where you are unable to alter the seating layout, consider reserving seating at the end of rows throughout the venue for people who may need the space, and avoid dedicating an entire row or completely separate seating area for these attendees.
 Segregated seating and single areas can make attendees feel separate from their colleagues and singled out.
 By distributing the accessible seating throughout a space you can create a more inclusive and welcoming environment for attendees.